BIOL 101, GENERAL BIOLOGY I, 3 credits--lecture

 This course serves to unify the once separate fields of biochemistry, genetics, cell biology, and physiology.
-The laboratory experiments will highlight principles of transduction, transformation, DNA and protein analyses, and cell metabolism.
+The laboratory experiments will highlight principles of cell organization, the dynamics of cellular processes, membrane compartmentalization and trafficking, and cellular signaling and replication.
 Prerequisite: BIOL 350 and 350L.

 Open to junior and senior majors who are judged to be able to conduct independent study with minimal supervision and who are not seeking honors credit.
-Prerequisite: Identification of a preceptor and permission of the department chairman.
+Prerequisite: Identification of a preceptor and permission of the Discipline Coordinator

 This is an honors course open to junior and senior majors with a cumulative average in science courses of 3.0 or better.
-Prerequisite: Identification of a preceptor and permission of the department chairman.
+Prerequisite: Identification of a preceptor and permission of the Discipline Coordinator

 Principles, methodology, and operation of instruments used in biotechnology are covered.
 Topics include biocatalysis, fermentation technology, genetic engineering, and immunology.
 This course emphasizes the value of critical thinking and analytical reasoning required for careers in biological and related areas.
 Prerequisites: BIOL 313, 313L or NSCI 361, 361L, or permission of instructor.